ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](pattern_default.gif)](pattern_default.gif)

-Pattern images are usually tiled over an larger areas, either as part of canvas creation, by setting a "`-size`", or as a fill tile (see [Tiled Canvases](#tile) above).
+Pattern images are usually tiled over larger areas, either as part of canvas creation, by setting a "`-size`", or as a fill tile (see [Tiled Canvases](#tile) above).
 Without a size setting the default tile size of the pattern will be used, `30x30` pixels in this case.

 Now you will probably notice that all the patterns currently provided by IM are all pure black and white, with the single exception of the '`checkerboard`' pattern I used in the last example.